dwp/ami-builder-configs/README.md

 ## Deployment within EC2
 * Use `userdata` to overwrite any files that require Terraform-based values - eg, `htme` uses `userdata` to replace the `appname.sh` file as it requires eg `dataKeyServiceUrl`, `hbase.zookeeper.quorum` which are Terraform outputs from different repos

+## Automated AMI testing and deployment

+Within `ci/jobs/build_amis` you will find some service specific ami build jobs such as EMR and ECS.
+These are built off of the back of the tested and promoted hardened general purpose AMI.

+In order to automate the release process, these have been set up to follow a similar pattern to the hardening of the general purpose image:

+####Newly built AMI ----> Tests ----> Tested and promoted AMI

+In this pattern, we build a new image on the left, run tests against it in the centre and the tested image is promoted into general use on the right.

+The tests that are implemented from `dw-al2-base-ami` to `dw-al2-hardened-ami` are security scans.
+This is not sufficient for the service specific testing so, the testing is done within the repo that consumes the AMI.
+The release of a new untested AMI triggers a build for each consumer in a lower environment, runs the tests available in each repo against it, then pushes the result in `<AMI_ID> <SUCCESS or FAILED>` to `results/<REPO_NAME>.test` in this repo.

+When this dir is updated, it triggers the `validate-emr-ami` job that checks to see if all expected consumers have posted a `SUCCESS` mapped against the current `AMI_ID`.
+Once they all pass for an AMI, the AMI is promoted.